 An Introduction to Time Domain Reflectometers

-The TDR has been around for a long time.
+Time Domain Reflectors (TDR) have been around for a long time.
 It’s standard equipment for many engineers, including telecommunications and home broadband installers.
-The TDR analysis in eCADSTAR’s Signal Integrity Advanced creates results similar to a TDR with simulation.
+The TDR analysis in eCADSTAR’s Signal Integrity Advanced creates results similar to a Time Domain Reflector with simulation.

 One day in Glasgow, a long time ago, my colleague, Dugald, led me to a side lab packed with equipment and a tangle of wiring.
 Dugald built his own amateur radio kit and used it to chat with other radio amateurs around the world.
 I was new and in awe of his skills.

 “What do you think this does?” he asked me, gesturing towards a big blue box with lots of knobs and a screen.

 “Oscilloscope?”
 I replied.

 He shook his head and pointed to two lengths of coax, joined by a Y-connector, dangling from the front panel.
 “What do you think is going on here?”

 A bit like the arrangement in Figure 1.

 I’d thought the dangling cables had been left there when something had been disconnected, so I said so.

 He pointed to the screen and a blip on the trace.
 “That’s the connector.”